astroumd/lmtoy/docs/cheatsheet.md

        data_lmt_last

-   Pay attention to the "Last recorded obsnum" and the SEQ and RSR obsnums listed in the output.
+   Pay attention to the "Last recorded obsnum" and the latest SEQ and RSR obsnums listed in the output.

 2. Update the "lmtinfo" database if new data should be added.